 I’ve recently done an article on how to build an FPV drone, which may help you put a well-balanced one together.

-It’s important to note that Reelsteady only works with GoPro cameras, since it uses their gyro data to stabilize the video.
+It’s important to note that Reelsteady only works with GoPro cameras since it uses its gyro data to stabilize the video.

 Plus, the extra control that Reelsteady offers can get a bit tricky.
 This tutorial offers an in-depth explanation of its use.